ankailou/reuters-preprocessing/README.md

 ```

 Next, ensure the `tfidf.py`, `feature1.py`, `feature2.py`, and `feature3.py` files are in the same directory as `preprocess.py`.
 Also,
-ensure that the `data/` directory containing the `reut2-xxx.sgm` files is present.
+ensure there is a `data/` directory in the same folder as `preprocess.py` and the `data/` directory containing the `reut2-xxx.sgm` files is present.
 To begin preprocessing the data, run:

 ```
 > python preprocess.py